-The type of cancer is determined by the initial site of occurrence, irrespective of the area to which the cancer has spread.
-For instance, even when the cancer in the lungs has progressed to the liver, it is called as lung cancer.
-In a few cases, the primary site of the cancer is not known and the cancer has already become metastatic; this is classified as a cancer of unknown primary (CUP) or an occult primary cancer.
+The type of cancer is determined by the initial site of occurrence, irrespective of the area to which cancer has spread.
+For instance, even when cancer in the lungs has progressed to the liver, it is called lung cancer.
+In a few cases, the primary site of the cancer is not known and cancer has already become metastatic; this is classified as a cancer of unknown primary (CUP) or an occult primary cancer.
 This occurs in a few situations.

 Primary Categories of CUP